codinfox/espresso/index.md

       method: .MAX
       )))
     ...
-    // Softmax layer
+    /* Softmax layer */
     network.add(SoftmaxLayer(parameters: SoftmaxParameters(
       name: "prob",
       dependencies: ["pool10"]
       )))

-    // import model
+    /* import model */
     self.network.importFromFile(filename)

-    // evaluating the network
+    /* evaluating the network */
     self.network.forward()

-    // Get the output
+    /* Get the output */
     let out = (network.layers.last as!
 ForwardLayerProtocol)
                 .output.storage
     let prob = out.maxElement()
-    let index = out.indexOf(prob!)
+    /* The index of the label with largest probability */ let index = out.indexOf(prob!)
 ```

 #### Demo
 Shown in the **Overview** section.

+### Future Work

+In the next few days, we'll still be working on the project.
+The things we plan to do are:
+* Optimize GPU version

 ### Acknowledgement